kbokh/mesosdockers/srk-lasagne/README.md

 ## SRK-Lasagne

-This dockerfile is destined for research and development machine learning technologies especially deep learning.
-It can be use with mesos cluster
+This dockerfile is destined for research and development of machine learning technologies especially deep learning.
+It can be use with mesos cluster.
 SRK-lasagne is based on:
 - debian
 - cuda 7.5.18